 York College Access and Participation Plan

-York College performs well with many aspects of widening participation, view our Access and Participation Plan for 2019-20.
+York College performs well with many aspects of widening participation, view our Access and Participation Plan.

 Recruitment to HE programmes at the college is supported by a number of strands of activity which are designed to widen participation.

 - Programmes are designed to facilitate flexible delivery.
 This enables those in work to attend on a part time basis for 1 day per week.
 Full time delivery is also planned so as to cluster activities so that students are not required to attend across a number of days.
 This again means that students are able to work and therefore maintain an income

 - The college offers a range of Access to Higher Education Qualifications to support those who are returning to education and need knowledge and skills to facilitate study at a higher level